 “Climb the highest peaks and see the world from a different perspective.”

 One of the main reasons people climb Mera Peak is for the magnificent summit views of the over-8000-meter-mountains such as Mt.
 Everest, 8848m, Mt.
 Lhotse, 8516m, Mt.
 Cho Oyu, 8201m, Mt.
 Makalu, 8463m, and Mt.
 Kanchenjunga, 8586m.
-You shall have a glimpse of authentic Sherpa culture, green and lush landscape and quaint trekking trails are other attractions.
-This unblemished area of the Everest region pride in having gorgeous terraced grasslands, impenetrable forest, hastening tributaries, and yak pastures with the surroundings of the utmost premier mountains on the planet.
-Here in this wilderness of the Himalayas, the Sherpa guesthouse provides a welcoming place for the exhausted and worn-out trekkers.
+You shall have a glimpse of authentic Sherpa culture, green and lush landscapes, and quaint trekking trails are other attractions.
+This unblemished area of the Everest region is proud of having gorgeous terraced grasslands, impenetrable forests, hastening tributaries, and yak pastures with the surroundings of the utmost premier mountains on the planet.
+Here in this wilderness of the Himalayas, the Sherpa guesthouse provides a welcoming place for exhausted and worn-out trekkers.

 Day 1 : Arrival in Kathmandu (1,350m/4,428ft)::

 Welcome to the land of the Himalayas for experiencing one of the truly magical climbing experiences in Mera Peak.
 As you arrive in Kathmandu, the City of Temples, and complete the formalities at the customs, you shall be greeted by our representative who shall be there for the reception.
 You shall then be transferred to the hotel for your stay in a private vehicle by him/her.
 Get proper rest for the jetlagged body and in the afternoon you may stroll around the streets of Kathmandu to get refreshed.
 Prepare yourself for the sightseeing of the heritages of Kathmandu and its neighboring cities.
 Stay overnight in Kathmandu.

 Day 2 : Kathmandu (1300m/4264ft): Sightseeing and Preparation::